Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 [How to Install Vmware Workstation](https://medium.com/analytics-vidhya/step-by-step-install-vmware-workstation-on-windows-1027abc3fadc)

 ## 2. Configuring pfSense Firewall for Network Segmentation & Security
 pfSense is configured as a virtual router and firewall to isolate and secure the network.
-It enables segmentation of the lab environment into different subnets for better control and monitoring.
+It enables the segmentation of the lab environment into different subnets for better control and monitoring.

 ### Steps to configure pfSense